 The moment you think of weddings, the first colour you associate with them is red.
 Red symbolises auspiciousness, happiness, prosperity and fertility, and which is why it is considered a traditional colour for the bridal joda.
-Which is why we are taking inspiration from these beautiful brides who wore a red bridal lehenga for their wedding.
+Which is why we are taking inspiration from these beautiful brides who wore a red bridal lehenga for their weddings.
 And each brings her own style to the joda!

 1. Deep red and gold